When I first decided to teach reading in a fun way, I was a bit overwhelmed.

 It may take a little bit of time to get familiar with that one letter.
 But it’ll be worth it; because once your kids are comfortable with that one letter, they’d ask for more letter activities.

-In Maryam’s case, while we’re learning about the letter M, I’ve also never failed to keep on writing her name in full that includes all the other letters.
+In Maryam’s case, while we’re learning about the letter M, I’ve also never failed to keep on writing her name in full, which includes all the other letters.

 For this letter (and later for the other letter as well), we are doing the letter tracing, the letter dot sticker activities, and the letter cut and paste.